 Visually the images are eye-catching, reflecting the company’s new colorful aesthetic.
 And it does a nice job conveying the core marketing messages: this product combines a laptop and tablet; it’s for both work and play; it’s new yet familiar, etc.

-But it was the second image in particular that stuck out to me.
+But it was the middle image in particular that stuck out to me.
 It’s obviously intended to highlight the Type Cover keyboard, and the closeup frames the key with the new Windows logo.
 But it’s slightly off-center, so that the eye also focuses on the Alt key.

 And that’s what stopped me.
 Why Alt?